-This action could be anything from making users add a product to a cart or share a particular article, good website design urges them do it without a lot of clutter or text to go along.
+This action could be anything from making customers add a product to a cart or share a particular article.
+A good web design urges them to do it without a lot of clutter or text to go along.

 Whether you own an e-commerce website or are building a forum for dog lovers, there are a few basic guidelines you can follow to ensure high conversions and revenue regardless of what scale you are running at.

 If you are a small business or just starting out with a website yourself, chances you are driving visitors from all kinds of channels, without any steady stream.
 Regardless of the channel you bring visitors from, they shouldn’t find themselves perplexed by what your website is “saying” as against your marketing communications. i.e

 “Ensure consistency across all channels and your website when it comes to your branding & communications”

 This is intuitive and should be obvious, but a lot of small business owners find themselves wondering at the lack of conversions, largely due to a lack of user behaviour understanding and empathy.

 “The best way to develop to user empathy, is to use your product and then use it again”

 You can also ask for a few friends or colleagues to go through website and user flow to get an external opinion on whether they understood what you are trying to convey and sell.
 In practice, this means using the same brand palette across your website and keeping your communications crisp, relevant & consistent.